shenzc7/StorePulse/README.md

 - ✅ Install Homebrew (if needed)
 - ✅ Install Python 3.13, Node.js 20, Git, and Rust
 - ✅ Clone the StorePulse repository
-- ✅ Install all Python and Node.js dependencies
+- ✅ Install all Python and Node.js dependencies (with proper version locking)
+- ✅ Configure Python paths automatically
 - ✅ Verify your setup
 - ✅ Start the application automatically

 **Time:** 10-15 minutes (depending on internet speed)

+> **🎉 NEW**: The macOS installer has been completely fixed!
+It now resolves Python import errors, Tauri version mismatches, and Node.js PATH issues automatically.
+See [QUICK_INSTALL_MACOS.md](QUICK_INSTALL_MACOS.md) for details.

 ---